Corgi Assistance Fund (CAF)

 Source of Funding for CAF

-The CAF has been set up to receive and distribute monies raised through registration fees and donations at the annual Corgi Walk in the Pearl.
+The CAF has been set up to receive and distribute monies raised through registration fees, pledges for miles, and donations at the 2020 Virtual Corgi Walk.
+The CAF is an Oregon Nonprofit Corporation.
 Until the Fund is designated as a 501(c)(3) organization (application to be submitted), donations are not tax-deductible.

 Specific CAF Information